 The same advice holds for BHA as AHA.
 Start small and infrequent and build your way up.
 We recommend a BHA of 2% strength once a week and building up to 3-4 times a week.
 More doesn’t always mean better.
 Start slow and build-up, and you’ll love the benefits of BHA.

 AHAs are a powerhouse for exfoliation, anti-ageing, and anti-acne skin care issues and are hydrating for sensitive, irritated skin.
 BHAs are perfect for skin exfoliation but also reduce inflammation of acne.
+Both of which can be effective natural acne treatments.
 So which is the best?
 A combination of AHA and BHA is the best exfoliator for 2022.
 At POREFAVOR we developed the perfect combination of salicylic acid, lactic acid, & glycolic acid along with 3 natural extracts; willow bark, houttuynia cordata, and melia azedarach, all designed to tackle the surface effects of acne.

 For any advice or questions on AHA, BHA or any of our products contact our skincare team at email@example.com